wangonya/wangonya.com/content/posts/css-counters.md

 I discovered CSS counters while looking for a way to number images on my blog posts.
 That's one place it would really come in handy.
 Here's a quick example:

 <iframe height="265" style="width: 100%;" scrolling="no" title="Css counter figcaptions demo" src="//codepen.io/wang0nya/embed/LwdxZz/?height=265&theme-id=dark&default-tab=html,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
-  See the Pen <a href='https://codepen.io/wang0nya/pen/LwdxZz/'>Css counter figcaptions demo</a> by Kinyanjui Wangonya (<a href='https://codepen.io/wang0nya'>@wang0nya</a>) on <a href='https://codepen.io'>CodePen</a>.
+  See the Pen <a href='https://codepen.io/wang0nya/pen/LwdxZz/'>Css counter figcaptions demo</a> by Kelvin Wangonya (<a href='https://codepen.io/wang0nya'>@wang0nya</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>